mitthting/end-to-end_noise-robustness_ASR/README.md

 This project provides speech denoise and speech recognition.

 System required :
-1. Python 2.7 or later version
+1. Python 2.7.x
+2. Tensorflow 1.6.0
+3. Keras 2.1.5
-2. HTK 3.4.1 , if need to use GMM-HMM as recognizer
+4. HTK 3.4.1 , if need to use GMM-HMM as recognizer
-3. Matlab 2015 or later version , if need to use HTK
+5. Matlab 2015 or later version , if need to use HTK

 The required dataset will be uploaded as soon as possible.